intel-ai-tce/ai-documents/AEM/mlperf/README.md

 ## Benchmarking using automation scripts

 For your convinience, we prepare a set of automation scritps to help you download data, create docker, do data and model preprocessing, run accuracy, performance and compliance test in a batch.
 Please refer to ./automation/README.md for details about the usage.
-Example for using automation scripts:
+Example on for using automation scripts:
 ```
 cd <THIS_REPO>/closed/Intel/code/automation/

 # Download dataset
-bash download_dataset.sh resnet50 /data/mlperf_data
+bash download_dataset.sh <model> <location>
+# <model> can be resnet50, retinanet, rnnt, 3d-unet-99.9, bert-99, gptj-99, or dlrm2-99.9
+# <location> is where you save the data, which can be /data/mlperf_data

 # Test model performance
-PerformanceOnly="True" bash run.sh <model> <location> <postfix>
+PerformanceOnly="True" bash run.sh resnet50 <location>

+# Test model Auccuracy
+# Suppose you have done running the performance test workload, you can skip launching docker container and processing the data
+Skip_docker_build="True" Skip_data_proprocess="True" AccuracyOnly="True" bash run.sh resnet50 <location>
 ```

-For more details, please refer to the instructions in <THIS_REPO>/closed/Intel/code/automation/README.md.
+For more details, please refer to the instructions in https://github.com/mlcommons/inference_results_v3.1/blob/main/closed/Intel/code/automation/README.md.

 If you prefer to understand what the automation scripts do for you, we also provide instructions on how to run model performance/accuracy benchmarking step-by-step in the following sections.